 Fast forward a good number of years, and suddenly I kept seeing the zesty, Middle Eastern tomato and egg dish, Shakshouka, mentioned.
 First on Smitten Kitchen, then on my Facebook newsfeed (my friend, Rachel, mentioned she was making the dish).
 Eventually, the dish began to intrigue me as well, despite previous experiences.

-In mid-October 2010, David organized a short hike for us, along with my folks, in the Oakland Hills — the Huckleberry Botanic Regional Preserve trail to be exact.
+Then, in mid-October 2010, my family took a short hike in the Oakland Hills — the Huckleberry Botanic Regional Preserve trail to be exact.
 I’m not much of a hiker — city wandering is much more up my alley¹ — but the day was sweetened with the promise of brunch après-hike at my choice of restaurant.
 (Yes, it seems that I can be persuaded by

 the literal dangling of carrots the promise of a good meal.)
 Based on a good number of Yelp reviews combined with an appealing menu, I decided on Chop Bar in Oakland.